-4.3 Trial Applications
+4.3.
+Trial Applications

 This section anticipates the definition and scope related to the trial applications within SEMIoTICS project, in relation to the objectives of the overall evaluation methodology defined for the project.
 The approach, since the beginning, has been to establish, during whole project lifespan, a continuous integration development of all the components at different layers, organized in several incremental macro cycles.
 For each development cycle a specific evaluation methodology has been identified to ensure at each step that requirements and main milestones were met.
-The overall evaluation methodology has been defined as well as an incremental set of incremental tests that enables the coherent evolution, in term of implemented functionalities, of all the
+The overall evaluation methodology has been defined as well as an incremental set of incremental tests that enables the coherent evolution, in term of implemented functionalities, of all the SEMIoTICS components.

-SEMIoTICS components.
 Thus, the evaluation has been carried out during project development in an incremental form tool.

-From the initial definition and identification of all the KPIs indicators (reported in section Error!
-Reference source not found.) a set of controlled lab experiments, mainly to test a component in isolation to verify expected interfaces and behavior are met (see as an example, the NFV infrastructure testing described in section Error!
-Reference source not found.).
+From the initial definition and identification of all the KPIs indicators (reported in section 3) a set of controlled lab experiments, mainly to test a component in isolation to verify expected interfaces and behavior are met (see as an example, the NFV infrastructure testing described in section 4.2).
 Trial applications is a methodology defined in SEMIoTICS to ensure proper integration and interoperability between the component are met and will be widely used during 3rd year of the project during the use cases integration tasks from T5.4, T5.5 and T5.6.
 The main rational is to incrementally integrate all the components developed in SEMIoTICS, by testing them using incremental mockups trial applications that interact with a subset of components in order to validate part of the functionalities of each use case scenario.
-In this definition, the three main demonstrators, that will be delivered at the end of the project, will be, to some extent, a trial application that interacts with all the required components in order to implement the vertical scenario.
-The role of trial applications within SEMIoTICS is shown in following diagram reporting a typical development cycle:
+In this definition, the three main demonstrators, that will be delivered at the end of the project, will be, to some extent, a trial applications within SEMIoTICS is shown in following diagram reporting a typical development cycle: